Bartapapa/legend/docs/pages/base-rules.md

 <summary><b>Resting</b></summary>
 There are three kinds of rests: <b>Sleeps</b>, <b>Naps</b> and <b>Full rests</b>.

 You can only sleep if you're in a sheltered, warm and dry place, and you eat some food.
-Sleeping heals all HP lost.
+Sleeping heals all HP lost, and removes Wounds if someone can tend to you.
 If HP is at maximum, you heal 1d6 Ability damage if someone can tend to you.
 Sleeping takes <b>4 hours</b>.

 You can take a nap pretty much everywhere, although you still have to eat some food.
 Napping heals 1d6+1 HP.
 It takes <b>10 minutes</b>.